Register your office to receive a $50 credit towards your first case.

 When a patient asks about the price, it helps to have a solid range in mind.
 In the Los Angeles area, the cost for All-on-4 dental implants typically falls between $20,000 and $50,000 for a single arch.
 This variation depends on several factors, including the complexity of the surgery, the need for procedures like bone grafting, and the materials chosen for the final restoration.
 For example, a premium hybrid denture made from zirconia will have a different price point than one made from other materials.
 Clearly outlining what your fee includes—from the initial scans to the final prosthesis—helps patients understand the value they’re receiving and prevents any surprises down the line.

-Discussing Financing and Insurance with Patients
+Guiding Patients Through Financing and Insurance

 The next logical question from patients is, “Will my insurance cover this?”
 It’s best to be upfront that most dental insurance plans view implants as an elective procedure and may not cover the full cost.
 However, they might offer partial coverage for related treatments, such as tooth extractions or sedation.
 Encourage patients to check their specific plan for details.
 To make the investment more manageable, many practices offer financing options through third-party providers like CareCredit.
 You can also remind patients that they can use funds from a Health Savings Account (HSA) or Flexible Spending Account (FSA) to pay for their treatment, making it a more accessible option for their budget.